Preparedness ~ SurviveTheChanges.com

 Select nearby friends, relatives and/or neighbors with whom you are compatible for mutual support and to discuss preparedness plans.
 If they are convinced of the wisdom of planning for mutual self protection, you can form a survival community to help each other.

 Your survival group can work together to form a cooperative, gather and grow needed food, round-up supplies and form a strategy for protecting yourselves from possibly desperate selfish people in a crises.
 Helping each other, you can likely build better sheltering than you could alone.

 Buy and invest locally.
 Support local small businesses, artists, musicians, craftsmen and service providers.

 The ideal would be to organize a self-reliant community.
-The group could plan together to obtain needed goods and services, preparing underground safety shelters, sharing food growing and preserving methods, set up an off-the-grid means of communicating, develop an insightful educational and wisdom system, and expanding knowledge of natural methods of health care and metaphysical healing.
+The group could plan together to obtain needed goods and services, prepare underground safety shelters, share in food growing and preserving methods, set up an off-the-grid means of communicating, develop an insightful educational and wisdom system, and expand knowledge of natural methods of health care and metaphysical healing.

-Meet with other local groups to discuss and make plans for strengthening the whole community's economy and helping the less fortunate.
+Meet with other local groups to discuss and make plans for strengthening the larger community's economy and helping the less fortunate.
 You might also consider actions that can prevent and reduce crime.

-Unfortunately, most Americans have been hypnotized and "dumbed down" to ignorance by television, other media, education, propaganda, politics, fluoride, aluminum, MSG, Aspartame, alcohol, vaccinations, etc. Due to this ignorance and the strength of the "normalcy bias", the faulty assumption that "normal" will always continue, people are not likely to have prepared for the unusual situation like you have.
+Unfortunately, most Americans have been hypnotized and "dumbed down" to ignorance by television, other media, education, propaganda, politics, fluoride, aluminum, MSG, Aspartame, alcohol, vaccinations, etc. Due to this ignorance and the strength of the "normalcy bias", the faulty assumption that "normal" will always continue, people are not likely to have prepared for the unusual situation like you will have.

 With a potential for dangerous conditions in a city in a post collapse situation, it is wise to have an escape plan to get out of the city for a while, if that is where you reside.